All Articles

 • Mix it up: Combine cardiovascular exercise (walking, cycling, swimming) with strength training (bodyweight exercises, resistance bands, weights) for well-rounded fitness.
 Aim for at least 150 minutes of moderate aerobic activity per week.

 • Make it social: Exercise with a friend, join a class or find an online community.
 Social accountability significantly increases follow-through.
+Many cities across Pakistan now have morning walking groups in public parks.

 • Integrate movement into daily life: Take the stairs instead of the lift, walk during phone calls, do stretches while watching TV or park farther from the entrance.
 These small additions accumulate throughout the day.